JROChub/power_house/JULIAN_PROTOCOL.md

 - **Tamper detection** – Because transcript hashes capture the full Fiat–Shamir transcript, any modification of the log file is detected by `verify_logs`.
 Ledger reconciliation spots divergent anchors immediately.
-- **Hash collisions** – The default 64-bit hash is selectable; the `hash_pipeline` example supports `xor` and `sum` modes, and the code is structured to introduce stronger hashers while preserving the pure-std property.
+- **Hash collisions** – Transcript digests default to domain-separated BLAKE2b-256.
+The `hash_pipeline` example demonstrates folding those digests into further BLAKE2b-256 anchors, and the code is structured so alternative hashers or commitment schemes can be slotted in if needed.
-- **Quorum assumptions** – `reconcile_anchors_with_quorum` assumes a benign communication setting: anchors are compared post-transmission.
-Integrating network transport or signatures is left for future work.
+- **Quorum assumptions** – `reconcile_anchors_with_quorum` groups votes by anchor digest and counts distinct identities (ed25519 public keys) per anchor.
+Honest deployments must ensure each node signs its envelope once per broadcast; offline reconciliation can supply placeholder identities when signatures are unavailable.
 - **Streaming closure trust** – Nodes supplying streaming evaluators must ensure identical logic;
   cross-node reconciliation is necessary to catch inconsistencies.